KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * diagnostics stay local unless the user explicitly exports them or enables privacy-safe reporting
 * local AI features are designed to stay on-device where supported
 * guest browsing remains non-persistent
-* update behavior stays visible and installer-based rather than fully silent
+* update behavior stays browser-controlled and installer-based rather than a hidden always-on patch service
+* certificate trust prompts can be skipped when the same bundled trusted-root certificate is already present, while new bundled replacement certificates may still require Windows confirmation
+* installed update handoff now performs an extra local save pass before closing so normal browser data is less likely to be lost during update installation
+* the local `AI & Diagnostics` panel now keeps its local draft and preview state when reopened instead of resetting that renderer-side state immediately

 Connected-account identity linking is optional.
 Where a profile is linked to a provider such as GitHub, Discord, or Google, the user can generally revoke that provider access later from the provider's own account settings or authorized-applications page.